zhongpc/zhongpc.github.io/_pages/research.md

 Over the past two decades, Li-ion batteries have enabled society-changing technological advances, especially in portable electronic devices such as smart phones and tablet computers and in electric vehicles.
 To keep up with the ever-increasing demands in electrical energy storage, it requires the discovery of high energy density-based cathode materials of lithium-ion rechargeable batteries.

 The Li-excess rocksalt cathodes in disordered phase or partially-disordered phase are one of the most promising candidates, as these materials do not require cation chemistry to favor any particular ordering and can be synthesized with a very wide variety of elements.
-We are interested in computational understanding of the thermodynamical and kinetic properties of the designing of cathode materials.
+We are interested in computational understanding of the thermodynamical and kinetic properties for the designing of cathode materials.

 <img src='/images/drx.png' class="center">